toasterlovin/csv_party/README.md

 # TODO

+- Allow using multiple columns to generate one variable
 - Allow using strptime to parse date & time
 - Allow regex column headers
 - Allow case insensitive column headers